haskellcg/Company_Notes/trill_protocol_rfc7177_part_1.md

   If non of the rules in the list above cause the packet to be discarded and the packet is parseable, it is assumed to be a well-formed TRILL Hello received on the link.
 It is treated as an Event A0, A1, A2, or A3, based on the criteria listed in section 3.3

 # 9. Multiple Ports on the same Broadcast link
+  It is possible for an RBridge RB1 to have multiple ports on the same broadcast (LAN) link that are nbot in the Suspended state.
+It is important for RB1 to recognize which of its ports are on the same link.
+RB1 can detect this condition based on receiving TRILL Hello messages with the same LAN ID on multiple ports.

+  The DRB election is port-based, and only the Hellos from the elected port can perform certain functions such as dictating the Designated VLAN or whether a pseudonode will be used; however, the election also designates the RBridge with that port as the DRB for the link.
+An RBridge amy choose to load split some tasks among its ports on the link if it has more than one.

 # 10. IANA Considerations
+  This document serves as a reference for "Fail" (Fail MTU test) value 0, in the "TRILL Neighbor TLV NEIGHBOR RECORD Flags" registry.
+IANA has updated that references to point to this RFC.

 # 11. Security Considerations
+  This memo provides improved documentation of some aspects of the TRILL base protocol standard, particularly five aspects of the TRILL adjacency establishment and Hello pprotocol as listed in section 1.
+It does not change the security considerations of thee TRILL base protocol as detailed in section 6 of [RFC6325]

+  See [RFC7175] or security consideration for BFD, whose use in connection with TRILL adjacency is discussed in this document, particularlt section 6.

 # Appendix A. Changes from RFC 6327
+  TODO

 # Appendix B. Changes from RFC 6325
+  TODO

 # Normative References
+  TODO

 # Informative References
+  TODO

 # Acknonwledgements
+  TODO